Hajj Expenses Expected To Exceed Rs 1 Mln This Year: Official Sources - UrduPoint

 Hajj Expenses Expected To Exceed Rs 1 Mln This Year: Official Sources

-ISLAMABAD, (UrduPoint / Pakistan Point News - 24th Jan, 2023 ):The Hajj expenses are expected to cost beyond Rs 1 million under the government scheme this year, said official sources on Tuesday.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 25th Jan, 2023 ):The Hajj expenses are expected to cost beyond Rs 1 million under the government scheme this year, said official sources.

 They further said there were no chances of "Hajj subsidy" by the government this year too.